jluttine/nixos-configuration/README.md

   - partition 1, size = 1G, ext4 nixos-boot, `/boot`
   - partition 2, size = 100%, LUKS luks-nixos-root, ext4 nixos-root, `/`

-On a server with three disks:
+On a server with one large disk:

-- 60 GB SSD
+- 2 TB SSD
   - partition 4, type 4 = BIOS boot, size = 1M
   - partition 1, size = 1G, ext4 nixos-boot, `/boot`
-  - partition 2, size = 100%, LUKS luks-nixos-root, ext4 nixos-root, `/`
-- 2 TB HDD
-  - partition 1, size = 100%, LUKS luks-nixos-media, ext4 nixos-media, `/media`
-- 600 GB HDD
-  - partition 1, type 31 = LVM, size = 500G, VG vg-nixos-var
+  - partition 2, type 31 = LVM, size = 500G, VG vg-nixos-var
     - LV lv-nixos-var, size = 450G, LUKS luks-nixos-var, ext4 nixos-var, `/var`
     - remaining 50G will be reserved for snapshots
-  - partition 2, size = 100%, LUKS luks-nixos-home, ext4 nixos-home, `/home`
+  - partition 3, size = 100%, LUKS luks-nixos-root, ext4 nixos-root, `/`

 One notable goal of the above construction is to have everything that needs to be backed up under `/var`.
 This encrypted partition is under LVM, so I can take